blip-ped/odin-recipes/README.md

 # odin-recipes
-This is a collection of recipies :)
+This is a collection of recipes :)